 Some advertisers might think that it is enough to simply translate ad campaigns word-for-word for them to be usable in a multicultural and global context.
 It sort of makes sense, doesn’t it?
-If you’ve spent your time, energy, and money on coming up with a killer slogan for your ad campaign, why would you spend the same amount of resources on coming up with a new one in multiple different languages?
+If you’ve spent your time, energy and money on coming up with a killer slogan for your ad campaign, why would you spend the same amount of resources on coming up with a new one in multiple different languages?

 But there’s a catch.
 Clever slogans and ad copy rarely translate seamlessly into multiple languages.
 In this way, it can become easy to lose focus and get your message quite literally lost in translation.

-There are plenty of examples to be found about failed marketing campaigns ranging from something harmless like KFC’s “finger-licking good” slogan being translated as “eat your fingers off” in China, or something a little less funny like “got milk?” being translated into “are you lactating?” in Mexico.
+There are plenty of examples to be found about failed marketing campaigns ranging from something harmless like KFC’s “finger-licking good” slogan being translated as “eat your fingers off” in China or something a little less funny like “got milk?” being translated into “are you lactating?” in Mexico.

 In the case of the Kentucky Fried Chicken slogan, word-for-word translation does not cut it anymore.
 But engaging with a global audience is hard.
 72.1% of internet users prefer to visit sites that are in their own language.
 People have a low attention span and are bombarded by thousands of ads a day and even though if they pay attention to you they might never buy because “who needs a frog frier anyways?”
 It’s even harder if they don’t understand what you’re are trying to sell to them.

 The solution?
-Content localization.
+Content localisation.

 Here is a visual example of what localization can look like.

-The differences between content localization versus translation
+The differences between content localisation versus translation

 Basic text conversion from one language to another.
 Detached ad experience that may not resonate with your target audience.
 Missed opportunities for integrating cultural nuances into an ad campaign.

-> Content Localization
+> Content Localisation

-1. Translation as part of localization
+1. Translation as part of localisation